JNRowe/hubugs/doc/install.rst

 * :pypi:`github2` for wrapping access to the GitHub API
 * :pypi:`html2text` is used formatting HTML for the terminal
 * :pypi:`Jinja2` for templating
+* :pypi:`micromodels` is used for representing remote objects
 * :pypi:`misaka` is used for converting issue text to HTML
 * :pypi:`Pygments` for syntax highlighting in template output
+* :pypi:`requests` for HTTP communications